Twitchkidd/inter/README.md

 ### The next two

 Okay, those weren't really compelling challenges, it's 11:18, let's make a snippet for answering these sort of questions!

+## Fourth Problem Set

+Let's try for four in a half an hour!
+Go!
+12:48, now 12:50, lol. -- Checking in, going to learn some regex, we're at 1:00, reminder the finish time is 1:18!

+-- Mmm, 1:20! `pomr` needs to be able to get my attention somehow!